ryogrid/todo-app-with-local-llm/README.md

 - Playwright for end-to-end testing

 The app follows a clean component structure with:
-- App.js: Main application component managing state and localStorage
+- App.js: Main application component managing state, theme, and localStorage
 - TodoList.js: Component to render the list of todos
 - TodoItem.js: Individual todo item component with editing capability

 ## System Information